-Welcome to the Shire of Strathcorbie
+Welcome to the Hamlet of Strathcorbie

 We are a small regional group in the Kingdom of Lochac (Australia and New Zealand) within the Society for Creative Anachronism.
 We are based in Wagga Wagga, NSW Australia, with members from many neighboring areas.
 If you’re looking for medieval reenactment and larping in Wagga Wagga and the northern Riverina, we’re your people.